Technology Initiative Grant Program

 The TIG application process begins with the submission of a brief (2-5 page) letter of intent (LOI) to apply for funding.
 The submission of a LOI enables a prospective applicant to get feedback on their project idea.
 We will invite full proposals for those projects that have a reasonable chance of success in the grant competition process based on LSC’s analysis of the information provided in the LOI.
 Prospective applicants are encouraged to contact TIG staff with any questions or to get information about prior TIG projects.

-The 2016 Notice of Request for Letters of Intent to Apply for TIG Funding is now online.
+See the 2016 Notice of Request for Letters of Intent to Apply for TIG Funding for more information.

 LSC has also posted three sample letters of intent for the 2016 cycle.
 These documents are intended to provide general guidance to applicants and may not meet all requirements.